 Oat milk does tend to be higher in carbohydrates, but that's OK because it's providing energy through these carbs and fiber opposed to fat, which can typically be the case with most nut milks, says Jones.

 How can you drink and use oat milk?

 Beyond a thicker consistency, the slightly sweet flavor of oat milk is pretty great too.
-"Its creaminess makes it popular to drink, like in lattes and cappuccinos.
+"Its creaminess makes it popular to drink, like in oat milk lattes and cappuccinos.
 It can also be used in smoothies, creamy soups, and baked goods," says Gans.
-(Try it for yourself: Elmhurst Milked Oats, $5; elmhurst1925.com)
+(Try it for yourself: Elmhurst Milked Oats, Buy It, $5; elmhurst1925.com)

 You can also use oat milk in the same way you might use cow's milk or other plant-based milk when cooking.
 "You can use oat milk as your liquid in pancakes and waffles or in place of regular milk when making mashed potatoes or casseroles," says Jones.
 While you might not want to down a glass of oat milk every day, it could be a great dairy-free milk that's easy on the stomach and provides an immediate source of pre-workout energy.